awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

    When the response contains the HTTP `Content-Range` header, this field contains the range end value\.

-The following is an example log file for a web distribution:
+The following is an example log file for a distribution:

 ```
 #Version: 1.0